econia-labs/econia-x/src/move/research/price/README.md

    orders of magnitude above $1$.
 This asymmetric arrangement impractical, with effectively no dynamic range below $1$.

-Hence option A is the more practical choice, and by extension for the given implementation, option 1, which also has $|n_{min}| = |n_{max}| + 1$:
+Hence option A is the more practical choice, and by extension for the current implementation, option 1, which also has $|n_{min}| = |n_{max}| + 1$:

 | Lower bound     | Upper bound     | Range                   |